eth-ait/hci-project-group-4/narration.md

 ... and be motivated with rewards for your accomplishments!

-## 1.08tools (11.1)
+## 1.07tools (11.1)

-Everything important for practice can be found in the one place, so you can get to what really matters right away.
+Everything important can be found in the one place, so you can get to what really matters right away.

-## 1.07tools (10)
+## 1.08tools (10)

-The Tempi app means there is no need to search for your essential tools, notes, and recordings.
+The Tempi app means there is no need to search for your essential tools, notes, or recordings.

-### 1.08tools(metronome)

 They are always handy, on your handy.